DGuhr/spring-otel-extended/README.md

 * `Grafana`: Call `http://localhost:3001` to access the dashboard.
 Prometheus and Tempo data sources are already added.
 Username and Password: `admin // pass`

 To stop the stack, call `docker compose down` - if you want to delete the existing data, use `docker compose down -v` to delete the named volumes.

+## TODO
+- Get the custom java agent extension to work.
+- use gradle / maven multi-module to make building the apps more convenient (contribution welcome)